For more information about Special Educational Needs and/or Disabilities please read here.

 If there are any concerns we encourage parents/carers to approach the class teacher in the first instance.
 The SENCO (Mrs Liane Batham), the head teacher (Mrs Lindsey Mercer) or the SEND Governor (Mrs Pat Tomlinson) can also be contacted and a response will be made as soon as possible.

-Formal complaints regarding SEND provision can be made via the school's Complaints Procedure/Policy.
+Formal complaints regarding SEND provision can be made via the school's Complaints Policy which is in the policy section of this website.

 Parents/carers are informed about the Sheffield SEND and Disability Information, Advice and Support Service (previously called Parent Partnership Service) so that they can obtain support, advice and information if they wish.